-There is just something about sitting out on the porch early in the morning, before the family wakes up, with a (giant) cup of coffee (a splash of cream, no sugar) and a couple warm blueberry streusel muffins slathered with butter.
+There is just something about sitting out on the porch early in the morning, before the family wakes up, with a latte and a couple warm blueberry streusel muffins slathered with butter.
 It’s the calm before the daily hustle and bustle.
-It’s those several precious minutes just to myself.
-Before baking and caking, before mommy duties and certainly before any housework.
-I’m a no-fuss sort of lady when it comes to weekday mornings especially.
-I’m barely alive until 10am so complicated breakfasts are not my thing.
+Hot from the oven blueberry muffins are never a bad thing to start your day with, and these muffins do not disappoint.

 Bursting with loads of fresh blueberries, and topped with a crunchy cinnamon streusel, these blueberry streusel muffins are super easy to make and come together in no time, making them a perfect no fuss breakfast.
 They're soft, tender, fluffy and not too sweet - you really taste the fresh blueberries in these.

 Or, if you’re rushing out of the house in the morning, these can be made the night before.
-Muffin hack: After baking, let cool completely on a baking rack.
+After baking, let cool completely on a baking rack.
 Then pop the muffins back into the tin.
 In the morning, pop the muffins in the oven at a low for a few minutes to just slightly warm.